 Starting a novel?
-Now is the time to set your course for the new year.
+Now is the time to set your course.
 Writing a novel is a lot of work requiring dedication to producing scene after scene to create a coherent whole.

 The amount of work can catch a new novelist off guard if you are not prepared.
 And once your novel is finished, there’s more work editing, getting a cover designer, publishing, and marketing your book.

 Mindset and action are the two keys to beginning your career as a novelist.

 Your mindset guides your planning, how you think about your work, and how to think of yourself as a professional before publishing your novel.

 Action is the way to manifest your novel and all the corollary activities that go along with being a published author.

 How Mindset Helps You Grow as an Author

 Becoming a published novelist takes time.
 Throughout the time you write and edit your novel, a positive mindset keeps you motivated to get the work done.
 It’s the starting point from which everything else comes.
 You’ll know what decision to make.
 Make it your way of thinking.

 Mindset gives you the motivation and discipline to tackle the business side of being an author.